-The Cardiopulmonary Research Cluster is a group of scientists and clinicians conducting a wide range of research at the University of Saskatchewan.
+The Metabolic, Cardiovascular, and Respiratory (MCAR) Research Cluster is a group of scientists and clinicians conducting a wide range of research at the University of Saskatchewan.
 The cluster contains 11 faculty members, together with their students and research staff, from the Departments of Biochemistry, Medicine, Pharmacology and Physiology.